DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 ### Enumerate Elements Identified by a Selector

-Another common case is creating a selector that matches several elements to perform certain actions using all of them.
+Another common case is when you create a selector that matches multiple elements - to perform actions on each element.

-The following example clicks through a number of check boxes on the example page.
+The following example clicks through a number of check boxes on the sample page.

 ```js
 import { Selector } from 'testcafe';